GST Registration and Tax Implications for Cloud Kitchens in India

 While the 18% GST rate for cloud kitchens may seem high, it’s necessary for running a legitimate business in the food industry.

-Cloud kitchens must file GST returns monthly and maintain proper income, expenses, and liability records.
+Cloud kitchens are required to file GST returns monthly and maintain accurate records of income, expenses, and liabilities.

 Entrepreneurs who want to join a well-established cloud kitchen business can invest between Rs.
 10-15 lakh in Kouzina, which has been successful as a multi-brand model.